0xLIVEPORK/Password-Manager/README.md

 ### Plans

 - Add Encryption(Done)
-- Decryption Added()
+- Decryption Added(Done)
-- Use Fstream to generate files to store, encrypte and read from.
+- Use Fstream to generate files to store, encrypte and read from.(Done)
 - A gui using FLTK or if possible a modern looking library
 - Syncing